xpdAcq/xpdAcq/doc/usb_Experiment.rst

   'bt_safN': 300256,
   'bt_uid': '9b0c5878-cba4-11e5-8984-28b2bd4521c0',
   'bt_wavelength': 0.1818,
-  'ex_name': 'ProteinFolding',
+  'ex_name': 'InGaAsAlloyPD',
-  'ex_uid': 'c89120dc-cbc8-11e5-ac9b-28b2bd4521c0',
+  'ex_uid': '4e45bf3e-cbc7-11e5-8b67-28b2bd4521c0
   'sa_name': 'InAs',
   'sa_uid': '7c73f3a7-cbca-11e5-a0cb-28b2bd4521c0'}

 Hopefully you are getting the picture.
-We will hand these sample objects to the run engine when each scan or count is launched and all the metadata will be associated with each scan, easily allowing us to search, for example, for all the scans done on a sample as part of this experiment.
+We will hand these sample objects to the run engine when each scan is launched and all the metadata up the stack will be associated with each scan, easily allowing us to search, for example, for "all the scans done on sample ``'InGas'`` as part of this beamtime" or perhaps "all the scans done in experiment ``'ProteinFolding'``.
+Other metadata is saved such as date-time at the time of running, so we could search for "the scan that was running at 5pm on Friday".
+We also differentiate production runs and setup scans.
+By default the search will not return the setup scans, though they can be retrieved if and when needed.
+You can also store any other metadata that you want at each level so you can tag data and search in a very powerful way.
+The search capabilities in the xpdAcq suite are still under development, so please share your requests (sb2896@columbia.edu).

 At the time of writing, each object, such as Sample, is a container for the barest minimum of metadata.
 As time goes on we will increase the number of things that you may save about samples and experiments.
-Send us your requests (sb2896@columbia.edu)!
+Send us your requests here too (sb2896@columbia.edu)!

+:ref:`moving on... <usb_where>`

 return to :ref:`xpdu`